10 Tips for an Indulgent, Spa-Like Bubble Bath Experience for Valentine's Day (or Any Day!)

-STEP 5: Use Well-Chosen Bath Accessories to Enhance Your Enjoyment
+STEP 5: Choose Bath Accessories That Will Enhance Your Enjoyment

 While it's true that a warm bubble bath is a pleasure in itself, adding a few well chosen bath accessories can enhance the experience even more.
 For example, on special occasions, I love using a tub overflow drain cover so I can immerse myself fully in warm, scented, frothy bath water.

 The experience of being totally submerged in a bubble bath is amazingly relaxing and really lets me escape the outside world into my own peaceful. soothing cocoon, especially if I have set out a refreshing, cool drink, soft, flickering candles, soothing music and a bath caddy with a book stand so I can lie back, relax, read, and drink in the experience with all five senses.
 Heavenly!